 In fact, you’re interacting with a more common and important example: online content creation and related fields like digital PR.
 Even the existence of websites hinges on creative expertise, which stretches the traditional concepts of art.

 In this new landscape, people with creative temperaments don’t have to have “traditional” creative skills, such as the ability to draw, sculpt, or sing, in order to be successful.
-They can thrive as independent content creators on platforms like YouTube and TikTok, or sell their creative skills as PR professionals.
+They can thrive as independent content creators on platforms like YouTube and TikTok, where they can make short-form video content and choose one of the best tik-tok filters for selfies so they can excel in this form, even allowing them to sell their creative skills as PR professionals.

 Digital natives are particularly likely to excel in these areas because they’ve lived all their lives online.
 They speak a creative language that is uniquely legible in digital environments.

 Writers, for example, have always been counted among the ranks of artists, but it requires a certain linguistic flexibility to move between conventional literary writing and writing that will be successful on the web.

 Writers who develop content for link building campaigns have to be adaptable; they must be able to take on different brand voices and site styles as part of their work.
 Then too, social media prose requires a different voice from blog language or traditional reporting, and all of these elements play into successful online PR work.